 All School Practice items can be found on Library Search.
 There are several catalogue terminals on the 1st floor near the School Practice area.
 All items can be borrowed and returned at the ground floor self-service machines or the help desk.
 Most items are available for three weeks.

 For loan limits on School Practice items, please consult our borrowing allowances page.

 When borrowing and returning items with multiple parts, please check the contents, as responsibility for them rests with the borrower.
 We cannot check items at the busy issue desk, but do so on their return.

-Loans may be renewed in person, on Library Search or self-issue machines, or by phone on 020 7919 7189.
-Please quote your Library card number, and note that reserved items cannot be renewed.
-If you have any other School Practice enquiries, please contact the Education Subject Librarian, Mark Preston; e-mail firstname.lastname@example.org or telephone 020 7919 7169.
+Loans may be renewed in person, on Library Search or self-issue machines.
+Please use your Library card number, and note that reserved items cannot be renewed.
+If you have any other School Practice enquiries, please contact the Education Subject Librarian, Mark Preston; e-mail firstname.lastname@example.org.